zagaran/ecs-celery-autoscaler/README.md

 ECS Celery Autoscaler is a project that allows for scaling of ECS task infrastructure based on demand.
+This library differs from other scaling options in two key ways:
-Unlike other scaling options, in-progress tasks are protected from termination during scale-down.
+1. In-progress tasks are protected from termination during scale-down.
 This means tasks complete safely before their instance is removed.
+2. Autoscaling runs on your existing ecs tasks.
+There is no need to pay for another task just to handle scaling.

 This library is best suited for bursty/intermittent workloads, where workers have gaps between jobs.
 See the deployment warning below for why a continuously busy queue is a poor fit.